-The implementation context-including both the enabling environment and market environment-should be conducive to a pull mechanism.
+The implementation context-including both the enabling environment and the market environment-should be conducive to a pull mechanism.
 Other programs should not be targeting the same development problem and promoting the solution in a way that interferes with market development.

-The enabling environment-the government policies and rules-should be neutral or supportive.
+The enabling environment-the government policies and rules-should be neutral or supportive to the pull mechanism's intentions.
 In particular, the enabling environment should not create distortions that undermine the development of the market.
 Such distortions include policies that favor competing or substitute products, and onerous regulations that inhibit private sector investment.
 It is also important that there not be other donor or government-funded activities addressing the same problem in way that can complicate the private sector's efforts and present additional constraints.
 For example, subsidized distribution of the target technology can undermine smallholders' willingness to pay for it, inhibiting development of a market.

-In terms of market environment, there should be some existing market infrastructure that the solvers can leverage in developing their own markets.
+In terms of market environment, there should be some existing market infrastructure that the solvers can leverage in developing the new market.
 Such market infrastructure includes the presence of distribution networks for similar products that can be extended to include the technology and the availability of other complementary services such as credit to enable the solvers to invest productively.

-In Kenya, the enabling environment has proven to be largely to supportive of the pull mechanism.
+In Kenya, the enabling environment has proven to be neutral to supportive of the pull mechanism.
 Specifically, there is adequate rule of law coupled with a meaningful but not burdensome regulatory environment to support private sector investment.
-Likewise, the market environment is also conducive to private sector investment in the market for on-farm storage-for example, many of the pilot's solvers are leveraging the distribution networks that they have developed for other products.
+Likewise, the market environment is also conducive to private sector investment in on-farm storage marketing efforts-for example, many of the pilot's solvers are leveraging the distribution networks that they have developed for other products.
 Although there has been, and continues to be, a significant degree of donor and government-funded activity to promote storage solutions for smallholder farmers, these efforts have had limited success and are not considered to directly undermine incentives to invest in developing smallholder markets for on-farm storage.
-This factor concerned some solvers, who felt that they were not playing on a level field, as other solvers had previously benefitted, or were currently benefitting, from donor funds to develop the storage solutions, or benefit from subsidized distribution.
-Such funding, for example, was behind the development of PICS bags and metal silos, and had supported subsidized distribution of some storage solutions giving solvers initial inroads in the market that other solvers lack.
-Furthermore, donor funding could be argued to alter solvers' overhead costs allowing for implicit cross-subsidization of the storage solutions they sold under AgResults and a consequently unfair competitive advantage.
-Ultimately, however, the decision was made to not alter the design to address these concerns; indeed there was no clear way to do so without significantly complicating the incentive structure.
-In this case, the decision to maintain the original design does not appear to have hampered the entry of diverse solvers to the pilot.
+Instead the inverse problem has been more prevalent-that is, some solvers have complained that the playing field is not level because several solvers currently benefit or have previously benefitted from donor funds to develop the storage solutions, or benefit from subsidized distribution.
+This issue, though valid, has not curtailed entry of diverse solvers in the Kenya context.
+Other programs are ongoing to address the problem, but these efforts are relatively small compared to AgResults.

 The technology solution for which the market is being developed must be economically beneficial to the key value chain actors.
-The private sector players that the pull mechanism incentivizes - the solvers - must see a long-term business case and the ultimate consumers of the technology should see an economic benefit.
+The private sector players that the pull mechanism incentivizes-the solvers-must see a long-term business case and the ultimate consumers of the technology should see an economic benefit.

-The private sector actors should have an underlying interest in the technology, with a clear solver who can be incentivized to participate to address the market failure.
-The business case for each value chain actor's engagement in the technology should be clearly articulated, particularly the solver who is incentivized and the smallholder farmers who are expected to have an inherent interest in adoption.
-This is critical to ensuring that the market for the technology and any of its derivative products sustains after the pilot.
-Early results have shown that pilots that promote technologies that do not offer a clear economic benefit struggle to take off because solvers are reluctant to engage.
+The private sector actors should have an underlying interest in the technology, with a solver who can be incentivized to participate in addressing the market failure.
+The business case for each value chain actor's engagement in the technology should be clearly articulated-particular attention should be paid to the business case of the solver who is incentivized and the smallholder farmers who are expected to have an inherent interest in adopting it.
+This is critical to ensuring that the market for the technology and any of its derivative products is sustained after the pilot.
+Early results have shown that pilots that promote technologies without a clear economic benefit struggle to take off because solvers are reluctant to engage.